mathisepitech/HUB-sql-request/README.md

 4. Obtain the list of departments with more than 2 million inhabitant

-5.Replace the hyphens with a blank space, for all cities starting with “SAINT-” (in the column that contains capitalized names)
+5.Replace the hyphens with a blank space, for all cities starting with “SAINT-” (in the column that contains capitalized names)  lol